 The TECNO Camon 50 runs on the MediaTek Helio G200 Ultimate, which places it firmly in the midrange category.
 The approach here is not about pushing performance limits, but about maintaining stability.

-It on HiOS 16, which adds a range of features on top of the Android base.
+It runs on HiOS 16, which adds a range of features on top of the Android base.
 The interface is feature-rich, offering customization options and built-in tools that aim to enhance usability.
 It also comes with 256GB of internal storage, which is generous for its price range.
 For most users, this is enough to store apps, photos, and videos without immediate concern.

 Some of these features are genuinely useful.
 System-level tools, AI-based enhancements, and customization options make the experience more flexible.
 The phone feels equipped to handle a variety of tasks without needing additional apps.